paritytech/polkadot/README.md

 [releases](https://github.com/paritytech/polkadot/releases) page, or install Polkadot from one of our package repositories.

-Installation from the debian or rpm repositories will create a `systemd` service that can be used to run a Polkadot node.
+Installation from the Debian or rpm repositories will create a `systemd` service that can be used to run a Polkadot node.
 This is disabled by default, and can be started by running `systemctl start polkadot` on demand (use `systemctl enable polkadot` to make it auto-start after reboot).
 By default, it